soflyy/breakdance-bugs/readme.md

 ## READ BEFORE POSTING

+ - This repository is for valid bug reports only.
  - Feature requests and functionality enhancements must be posted at https://breakdance.canny.io/.
- - The Breakdance support team is always happy to help you.
+ - If you require a response, the Breakdance support team is always happy to help you.
 Visit https://breakdance.com/support to contact us.
+ - This is a tracker, not a support ticketing system.
+In most cases, we do not respond to issues posted on this repository, nor do we provide status updates.
  - If the bug only happens on your environment but can't be reproduced elsewhere, contact our support team for assistance.
 Visit https://breakdance.com/support for technical support from the Breakdance team.
- - This repository is for valid bug reports only.
- - This is a tracker, not a support ticketing system.
-In most cases, we do not respond to issues posted on this repository.

 # What is a valid bug report?